langres/ICE-Scotland/README.md

 # The ICE-Scotland project
-ICE-Scotland is being developed jointly at the University of Münster and the University of Bamberg, Germany.
+ICE-Scotland is being developed jointly at the University of Münster and the University of Leipzig, Germany.
 It contains written and spoken Scottish Standard English from the beginning of the 21st century.

 As the corpus is currently under construction, categories will be released step by step as soon as they are completed.